MicrosoftDocs/dynamics-365-ai/ai-docs/sales/edit-insight-cards.md

 ## View card usage metrics

 Each insight card that is available in Assistant shows usage metrics based on the views and actions that users perform.
-These metrics help to get realtime data on how the card is unutilized by users in an organization.
-Also, analyze the updates that are necessary for a card, if it is underutilized.
+These metrics help to get real-time data on how the card is unutilized.
+Also, you can analyze what updates are necessary for the card, if it is under utilized.

-The metrics calculation is the percentage of the number of actions performed by users against the number of views for the last 30 days.
-For example, a card is displayed for 10 users and only 4 users have performed an action, the value is displayed as 40%.
+The metrics is calculated as follows:

+Percentage of the number of actions performed by users against the number of views for the last 30 days.

+For example, a card is displayed for 10 users and only 4 users have performed an action, the value displays is 40%.

-Also, a footer under each metric displays how the value is trending compared to the past 30 days from today.
-For example, the metric value was 30% in the past 30 days and today it is 40% percent, the trend value displays an up arrow with 10% specifying that the utilization is increased.
+Also, at the bottom of each metric, a trend value is displayed for the past 30 days ago from the current day.
+For example, the metric value was 30% in the past 30 days ago and 40% on current day, the trend value displays a 10% increase in the utilization.

 > [!NOTE]
 > The metric values refreshes every 24 hours.